The Critical Role of Aerodynamics: Insights from the NASA-BeVERLI Hill Experiment

 where:

-• γ\gamma is the specific heat ratio,
+• γ\gamma: specific heat ratio

 Spectral analysis